Patrice Bernier scores in final game, but Montreal Impact fall to Revolution

-Patrice Bernier scored in his final game for Montreal, but Kelyn Rowe's goal in added time gave the New England Revolution a season-ending 3-2 victory over the Montreal Impact on Sunday afternoon.
+"It was difficult because you have mixed emotions.
+I'm stopping but I also know I'm staying here with the club."

+It should have ended with at least a draw, but as has happened a handful of times this season, the points were wasted by conceding a goal in added time that shouldn't have happened.
+New England substitute Kelyn Rowe won it with a shot from 30 yards that caught goalie Max Crepeau napping as it dipped just under the bar.

-Rowe, a late substitute, put a shot from 30 yards out just under the bar behind goalkeeper Max Crepeau moments after Montreal's Matteo Mancosu's 90th minute goal had tied the game.
+Coach Mauro Biello called the result a "huge downer," coming moments after Montreal's Matteo Mancosu's 90th-minute goal had tied the game.

+"It symbolizes our season," said Biello, whose club missed the playoffs one year after a thrilling run to the MLS Eastern Conference final.
+"It's like there were other forces out there ending the game.

+"There are so many things we can look at and reevaluate.
+The last one, a shot and we don't make the play and we lose this game."

-The 38-year-old Bernier, of Brossard, Que., was honoured before and after his last match before he retires to become a coach in the Impact academy.
-He scored from the penalty spot just before the intermission to tie the game after Diego Fagundez' early goal.
+Bernier had scored from the penalty spot just before the intermission to tie the game after Diego Fagundez's early goal.
 Krisztian Nemeth put New England ahead before Mancuso redirected a pass from Ballou Tabla past Brad Knighton.

-Montreal (11-17-6), which lost its last five matches, ended the season in ninth place in the Eastern Conference while New England (13-15-6) also missed the playoffs in seventh spot.
+Montreal (11-17-6), which lost its last five matches and nine of its last 10, ended the season in ninth place in the Eastern Conference while New England (13-15-6) also missed the playoffs in seventh spot.

+There are likely to be many moves ahead of next season, but the season finale was about Bernier, who started his career with the Impact in 2000, moved to Europe for nine seasons and returned when Montreal joined MLS in 2012.
+He has been captain since 2014.

 The Impact went on the attack from the start, with Bernier particularly active in an advanced midfield position, and had some early chances.